SensitiveMix/node-vue-chart/README.md

 ```

 ## Bugs
 - At the moment the entire boilerplate will be added  to your node_modules when running <code>npm install --save node-vue</code>, which is not the intent.
+I'm looking for a workaround.

 ## Todo